GreenDelta/openLCA2-manual/src/installation/update.md

-# Update openLCA to the lastest version
+# Update openLCA to the latest version

 <div style='text-align: justify;'>